mnakalay/concrete5-packager/README.md

 - the destination folder
 - whether to delete the build folder after zipping up the package
 - whether to add missing `defined('C5_EXECUTE') or die("Access Denied.")`
+- custom app-wide exclusions of specific files and folders and file extensions
-- custom exclusions (specific files and folders and file extensions)
+- custom package exclusions of specific files and folders and file extensions

 ## To do
 - ~~Add a button to open the destination folder easily~~
 - ~~Add an option to exclude more files and folders~~
-- Add an option to exclude files and folders per package (maybe)
+- ~~Add an option to exclude files and folders per package~~
 - Add an option to run Composer on the package
-- Add an option to only check the package (not zip) and give a detailed report
+- Add an option to only check the package (no zipping) and give a detailed report
+- Add the possibility to push the release to a GIT repository
 - Add the possibility to upload it directly to the marketplace (possibly hacky)
+- Add proper icons for the app